incorrect return value of Pathname.realdirpath of Pathname objects created by Pathname.entries

 - ext/pathname/pathname.c (path_entries): add document suggested by the thread [Bug #5859].

-#1 Updated by Motohiro KOSAKI about 3 years ago
+#1 Updated by Motohiro KOSAKI over 3 years ago

 A following modified script tell us why the script don't work as you expect.
 Pathname#entries return directly entrie, not absolute path. then, it forgot /tmp/thing.